I’m writing this blog to share my first experience with an Uber commuter in Bangalore.

 I’m working as a Digital Marketing Faculty at Web Marketing Academy, Indiranagar which is 6 km away from my home.
 I depend on public transports and I prefer commuting in a cab than other modes of transport.

-Uber pool is one of the fantastic business models where commuters can save a lot of money by sharing their ride as well as drivers get more trips.
-Basically, it encourages people to share the ride so that the traffic will reduce, Save fuel consumption, reduces noise and air pollutions and a chance to socialise with the co-passenger.
+Uber pool is one of the fantastic business models where commuters can save a lot of money by sharing their ride, as well as drivers, get more trips.
+Basically, it encourages people to share the ride so that the traffic will reduce, Save fuel consumption, reduces noise and air pollutions and a chance to socialize with the co-passenger.

 The reason why I prefer Uber pool than Ola share is because of their professionalism.
-Uber cab drivers will not annoy customers by asking for the pick-up location, drop location, route, etc, etc, etc and they will not end up in wrong pickup point even after using their Mobile app and no peak-time surcharges.
+Uber cab drivers will not annoy customers by asking for the pick-up location, drop location, route, etc, etc, etc and they will not end up in the wrong pick up point even after using their Mobile app and no peak-time surcharges.

 Here we go, this is what happened today when I booked for an Uber pool: